Christopher-Quattrocchi/research-and-planning/README.md

 Working on resume and cover letter, getting a bit of outside help.
 Going to do some easy LC questions.
 Later today I will remove some ccxt and possibly incorp stargate.
 Need to practice interview questions in front of a mirror.

 Near total rewrite of func_bridge.
 Still placeholders I need to instantiate elsewhere, but stargate is much closer to being integrated.
+It uses the Solidity language for contracts, so I'll have to work that in.